Ergonomics for the Office

 weakness or clumsiness in hands, and dropping things.
 Having one or more of these

 symptoms does not necessarily mean that you have an injury, but if the symptoms are

 persistent or worsen, you should report them to your supervisor and request an ergonomic

 assessment by the Safety and Risk Management.

 Preventing Ergonomic Injury

 The key to preventing an office ergonomic injury is having a proper workstation setup.
 See the Healthy Workstation Guidelines by Humanscale for more information.

-The Occupational Safety & Health Administration (OSHA) web site offers an eTool that allows an individual to conduct an ergonomic self-assessment to create a safe and comfortable computer workstation based on good ergonomic practices (http://www.osha.gov/SLTC/etools/computerworkstations/index.html).
+The Occupational Safety & Health Administration (OSHA) website offers an eTool that allows an individual to conduct an ergonomic self-assessment to create a safe and comfortable computer workstation based on good ergonomic practices (https://www.osha.gov/SLTC/etools/computerworkstations/index.html).

 Another important measure to prevent ergonomic injury is to take micro-breaks, e.g., by following the "20-20-20 Rule."
 Every 20 minutes, look up from your computer and look at something 20 feet away for about 20 seconds.
 Taking micro-breaks does not decrease productivity and will help to prevent MSD's.
 You can also do other things to "give yourself a break", such as: Move your printer to an area that requires you to stand up and walk to get your printout.
 Stand up for telephone calls.
 Go to the restroom or get a cup of coffee/water.
 Alter your tasks—break up continuous computer time by checking telephone messages, reading reports, etc.

 Stretching can help increase flexibility and loosen tight muscles that could contribute